Building a Neural Network#

 how many neurons to chose for each layer.

-Intuitively, the number of layers and neurons therein controls how much freedom we are allowing the network to have when learning internal representations.
-Having more neurons allows the network to learn more complex representations, but it makes the network more computationally expensive, and may lead to learning unwanted patterns.
-Picking the right network architecture is more an art than a science.
-Although there are some best practices and principles you can rely on, only practice can help you become a proper neural-network architect.
+Intuitively, the number of layers and neurons controls how much freedom we are allowing the network to have when learning internal representations.
+Having more neurons allows the network to learn more complex representations, but it makes the network more computationally expensive, and may lead to overfitting.
+Picking the right network architecture is an iterative process that requires experimentation and validation.
+While there are some best practices and principles you can rely on, only practice can help you develop an intuition for this.